h12w/teff/SPEC.md

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
-The major difference between TEFF and OGDL is that TEFF core disallow mutiple values occupying a single line (unless a custom encoding is defined).
-This constraint simplifies the parser, opens more possibilities for extensions and makes it clearer to compare two files line by line.

 Notation
 --------